jcy2704/my_enumerables/README.md

 ### Prerequisites
 Computer running Mac OS, Windows, or Linux Ubuntu.
 Internet browser: Firefox, Google Chrome, Opera...
+Ruby and Rspec installed in your system

 ### Setup
 Download the code or copy the git repository to your computer.

 ### Usage
-To run our project type 'ruby enumerable.rb' in your terminal where your file is stored.
+To run our project type `rspec` in your terminal where your file is stored to be able to use the Rspec tests.

 ## Authors